joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/live/2026/04/10/science/nasa-artemis-ii-splashdown-return/what-will-happen-during-the-final-hours-of-the-artemis-ii-mission

 **University of Ottawa Lockdown Lifted After a Man Is Arrested**\
-`The university locked down the campus for several hours on Friday after reports that a man was acting suspiciously nearby.
+`The university locked down the campus for just under two hours on Friday after reports that a man was acting suspiciously nearby.
 Police would not say if he was armed.`\
 https://www.nytimes.com/2026/04/10/world/canada/ottawa-university-campus-lockdown-canada.html

 **New Evidence Further Implicates U.S. Missiles in Strikes That Killed 21 Civilians in Iran**\